WHAT IS A KETOGENIC DIET? KETOSIS DIET EXPLAINED

-- Following a ketogenic diet can be a convenient way to control cravings, and regulate appetite.
-It can also be easy to stick to.
+Following a ketogenic diet can be a convenient way to control cravings, and regulate appetite.

 A keto diet can be fantastic for those who have issues with:

-Due to the low carbohydrate nature of a keto diet, reducing the consumption of grains, fruits and other sources of carbohydrates can provide a great relief from stomach issues that often plague people who follow a moderate to high carbohydrate diet.
+Due to the low carbohydrate nature of a keto diet, reducing the consumption of grains, fruits and other sources of carbohydrates can provide great relief from stomach issues and brain fog that often plague people who follow a moderate to high carbohydrate diet.